News, Info, & Updates

 Read more: Ongoing Trends in Fraternity and Sorority Lawsuits

-- By Curtis Linton
+- Written by: Curtis Linton

 There’s no question that the COVID-19 pandemic changed our lives overnight.